 Portuguese Grand Prix

 Originally a non-competitive series of screenings for children, FESTinha has been one of the fastest expanding sections of our event, opening the festival to a wide new audience.
-Four different juries composed by children or young teens of different ages, will analyze 4 blocks of films appropriate for each age group.
-Through a specialized workshop method, the participating jury members will begin to learn how to look at a film from a different perspective, considering all sort of aspects related to filmmaking and narrative construction.
-And in the end, this fresh and vibrant new jury will reward 4 productions.
+Three different juries composed by children or young teens of different ages, will analyse several blocks of short films and a series of feature length productions finely tuned for each age group.
+Through a specialized workshop method, the participating jury members will begin to learn how to look at a film from a different perspective, considering all sort of aspects related to filmmaking, narrative construction, semiotics and a series of other factors.
+And in the end, this fresh and vibrant new jury will reward 3 different productions with the now coveted FESTinha awards.